Eagtac SX30C2 Flashlight Review

 Package and Manual

-EagTac uses a cardboard box with a bunch of printing, and distinctive coloring.
-You’ll guess that I like this package for it’s recyclability.
+EagTac uses a cardboard box with a bunch of printing and distinctive coloring.
+You’ll guess that I like this package for its recyclability.
 It’s also a “standard” box – the same box used with other lights, differentiated by a sticker.
 See the sticker below, which covers the specs of the light.
-Unfortunately, some of the sticker is model generic, so for example the “Custom Nichia 219c CRI92 LED” sticker would override the “2000 LED Lumen” rating.
+Unfortunately, some of the stickers are model generic, so, for example, the “Custom Nichia 219c CRI92 LED” sticker would override the “2000 LED Lumen” rating.

 The light is held in place by more cardboard.
 Again, I like this better than foam, because of the lower environmental impact.